The Aesthetic versus The Axioms, a Contradiction?

 In the Aesthetic of the Critique of Pure Reason Immanuel Kant asserts that time and space are pure envisagements,* and means with that (among other things) that our concept of each is based on a single and immediate sighting such that all parts of space and time are seen as mere limitations of, and contained in, these two infinite givens.
 For example and by looking in a slightly cross-eyed fashion, I spy the space of the entryway to my room when the door is open, i.e., an invisible and imaginary plane hanging between the inside edges of the door frame.
 That entryway plane is a determined space and I have to scan it to take it all in and size it up and see its shape and comprehend its boundaries.
 But when I pay attention to the context of this plane I see immediately that it is merely a portion or, as Kant likes to put it, a limitation of the all-embracing space which surrounds and permeates it and myself.
 Likewise any determined time, e.g., the time of a movement through that space, i.e., an entering into or exiting out of my room, is already and immediately seen merely as a division of infinite, given and all-encompassing time.
 In a word: space and time are each counted as infinite, and nevertheless also given, i.e., an infinite whole, and it is by virtue of these wholes that any part, i.e., any determined space and time, first becomes possible as a part or limitation; with respect to space and time the part is a function of, and follows upon, the whole and any determined space or time is seen as a division of the whole.**

-* Anschauung, or at-look or on-look or viewing or take.
+* Anschauung, or at-look or on-look or envisagement or take or perspective or viewing.
 In German the term suggests something which is very subjective, and yet which appears as a fact and non-imaginary to a viewer.
 A good example is the face in the cloud which one person may see very clearly and yet which may escape another completely.
 The face, we know, is a product of our imagination in configuring the textures and contours of the cloud, but the face that appears is quite pronounced and it is not merely imagination, i.e., we actually do see a face, albeit not a face of flesh, and indeed much as we see a face in an oil painting.
-One person looks at a tree lying down near a stream and says, at first I thought that were an alligator, and that would be his viewing/anschauung, i.e., his way of looking at that object.
-Now to say that space and time are viewings suggests that it is possible to look at things without the notion of space and time ever arising, for example: I might notice that things get larger and smaller (as a percentage of my visual field) without ever noticing that they are also getting closer and further away, respectively.
+One person looks at a tree lying down near a stream and says, at first I thought that were an alligator, and that would be his envisagement/anschauung, i.e., his way of looking at that object.
+Now to say that space and time are envisagements suggests that it is possible to look at things without the notion of space and time ever arising, for example: I might notice that things get larger and smaller (as a percentage of my visual field) without ever noticing that they are also getting closer and further away, respectively.

-** In the first of his four points in his so-called Metaphysical Exposition of space,*** Kant notes that it is impossible to perceive that one thing is apart from and next to the viewer or another object, i.e., such information is not given through experience, but rather the representation of space must precede in order for such spatial relationships to be noticed, for it is not in the object that things are next to each other, but only in the looking at the objects, i.e., in the viewing.
+** In the first of his four points in his so-called Metaphysical Exposition of space,*** Kant notes that it is impossible to perceive that one thing is apart from and next to the viewer or another object, i.e., such information is not given through experience, but rather the representation of space must precede in order for such spatial relationships to be noticed, for it is not in the object that things are next to each other, but only in the looking at the objects, i.e., in the envisagement.
 Hence if I am asked to discern a difference between two objects, e.g., the two letters, A and B, then the fact that A precedes B in this sentence is a way of looking at them, and not contained in them themselves or their relationship to each other on their own.
 Therefore I may examine them very closely and notice that one has more curves than the other or one a more narrow top, and yet I may very well not notice this spatial relationship of precedence in the sentence; however once this is called to my attention, then I see this relationship quite readily and realize that it was there all along, only I was not paying attention to it.
 Likewise, once it is pointed out to me, I could also tell that A is closer to the word objects in the sentence above, and that B is closer to the d of the word and which separates them, etc., all of which are ways of looking at A and B in their environment, and are not contained in A and B on their own.
 All of this is a long introduction to saying simply that I can spy a space, e.g., that occupied by a sofa, and not pay any attention to the context of this space, but once it is brought to my attention, then I see that this space, this sofa, is drenched in, and totally encapsulated by, space.
 It is like seeing a face in a cloud after trying for sometime; once sighted, it is clear that the face was "in" the cloud all along, only we were not looking right before (or so goes the common talk).

 *** These are presented in a summary fashion in the appendix to this essay.

-And yet in the Analytic of that same critique, in the section on Axioms of Viewings, Kant asserts what seems to be the diametric opposite of this thesis that he has expounded in the Aesthetic.
-For here in the Analytic he proclaims that all viewings (which would include time and space) are extensive magnitudes, and as such the parts must first be successively apprehended in order to arrive at any whole, i.e., the whole is a function of the part, as the following statement from the Axioms states very clearly:
+And yet in the Analytic of that same critique, in the section on Axioms of envisagements, Kant asserts what seems to be the diametric opposite of this thesis that he has expounded in the Aesthetic.
+For here in the Analytic he proclaims that all envisagements (which would include time and space) are extensive magnitudes, and as such the parts must first be successively apprehended in order to arrive at any whole, i.e., the whole is a function of the part, as the following statement from the Axioms states very clearly:

-With respect to form, all appearances* contain an viewing in space and time which lies a priori to them all together as their foundation.
+With respect to form, all appearances* contain an envisagement in space and time which lies a priori to them all together as their foundation.
 Therefore they cannot be apprehended, i.e., taken up into an empirical consciousness, in any other way except through the synthesis of the manifold whereby representations of a determined space or time are generated.**

 ** The Axioms, first paragraph, first two sentences.
 The clear implication is that it is impossible to determine a space or time without this successive apprehension.